-Licensee obtains vehicular access to Project facilities from its office in Dobbins over federal and State of California roads, county roads and private roads.
-License is in the process of developing for the Pre-Application Document a table that will summarize for each primary Project road: 1) the name of the road (i.e., both formal and informal); length; width; surface; whether the road is gated; who maintains the road; if the road is on federal land, pertinent maintenance levels and standards; if the road is plowed by Licensee; if Licensee uses snowcats/snowmobiles on the road; and whether the road is within the FERC Project Boundary.
-The roads will also be shown on 1:24,000 series Project maps.
+Licensee obtains vehicular access to Project facilities from its office in Dobbins over federal and State of California roads, county roads, and private roads.
+Table 7.9.3-9 contains a summary of the primary Project roads and trails, including: name (both formal and informal); length; width; surface; whether the road is gated; who maintains the road; whether the road is on federal land; pertinent maintenance levels and standards (if available); whether the road is plowed by Licensee; if Licensee uses snowcats/snowmobiles on the road; and whether the road is within the FERC Project Boundary.
+The roads are illustrated on 1:24,000 series Project map tile nos.
+1 through 14, Figure D-1 in Appendix D.

-7.9.3.5 Project-Related Wildfires and Licensees Policy Regarding Fire Prevention and Suppression
+7.9.3.5 Project-Related Wildfires and Licensee's Policy Regarding Fire Prevention and Suppression